Councillor Conduct Tribunal

 The Tribunal is an independent body, made up of 14 members and a President appointed by the Governor in Council.
 It is responsible for dealing with complaints of misconduct by councillors.

-The Department of Housing, Local Government, Planning and Public Works provides administrative and secretariat assistance to the Tribunal to enable it to effectively perform its responsibilities.
+The Department of Local Government, Water and Volunteers provides administrative and secretariat assistance to the Tribunal to enable it to effectively perform its responsibilities.

 Registry location and hours

-The Councillor Conduct Tribunal Registry is open between 8.00 am-4.00 pm weekdays (closed on public holidays).
+The Councillor Conduct Tribunal Registry is open 8am to 4pm weekdays (closed on public holidays).

 07 3452 6745 (during business hours)

-Service of documents is accepted by email to cct@dsdilgp.qld.gov.au
+Service of documents is accepted by email.
+Contact: cct@dsdilgp.qld.gov.au

-If documents are to be served in person, prior arrangement is to be made with Registry staff.
+If documents are to be served in person, make prior arrangements with Registry staff.

-1. to hear and decide complaints of misconduct by councillors as referred by the Office of the Independent Assessor
+The function of the Tribunal is to hear and decide complaints of misconduct by councillors as referred by the Office of the Independent Assessor.

 Tribunal decisions